 If either your tap or your target is built on the Meltano SDK then it automatically has the mapper features, or also referred to as inline stream maps, built in.

-This is the easiest way to get mapper functionality into your pipeline by avoiding some of the limitations of standalone mappers (only works with meltano run
+This is the easiest way to get mapper functionality into your pipeline by avoiding some of the limitations of standalone mappers (requires installing another plugin, isn't supported by meltano elt

 The limitation is that the mapper functionality is baked into the SDK so if you ever need to make customizations its a bit less flexible relative to standalone mappers where you can create your own forks.